 Reflexology is a great way to restore balance to your body.
 It operates on the theory that pressure points in your feet are directly connected to other parts of the central nervous system, and working on these areas reduces pain.
 Now that you know these myths are untrue, you may want to consider going in for a session!

-If you’re looking for the best massage services in Edmonton, visit us at Soul 2 Sole Studio!
+If you’re looking for the best reflexology services or massage services in Edmonton, visit us at Soul 2 Sole Studio!
 We are a massage studio that offers numerous treatments that are guaranteed to relieve your stress, like deep tissue massages, prenatal massages, and reflexology.
 Make time for yourself today and book a soothing massage with us!